 Where a ‘first report of injury’ is not filed and where the insurer fails to pay benefits after submission of proper medical documentation, then a claim must be filed through the state division administering workers compensation law.
 In Massachusetts this is the Department of Industrial Accidents.
 In New Hampshire, it’s the Labor Department, Workers Comp Division.
 These are the two states in which I am licensed.
 But, each state has its own workers compensation agency and procedure.

 Basic workers compensation benefits include the compensation rate and the medicals.
 Later benefits can compensate for loss of function, scarring, permanency and in some, but not all cases a lump sum settlement.
 There is generally no pain and suffering in workers compensation.

 No Pain and Suffering Compensation, Unless …

 This general summary of a complex area of the law is not legal advice in any individual claim.
 My office handles workers compensation in Massachusetts and New Hampshire.
-Procedural and legal differences vary state-to-state.
-General workers compensation concepts are relatively universal across the U.S.
+Procedural rules and legal issues vary state-to-state.
+But general compensation concepts discussed in this blog are relatively universal across the U.S.